 What income or salary is needed for a mortgage in the UK?

-It would be best to contact us today for free mortgage advice and to be introduced to a mortgage lender or one of our expert mortgage advisors who match your requirements and annual income; to do this get your quote below:Get a quote
+It would be best to contact us today for free mortgage advice and to be introduced to a mortgage lender or one of our expert mortgage advisors who match your requirements and annual income; to do this get your quote below:Get started online

 What is the minimum income required to obtain the mortgage you want?